Home » Decluttering & Organizing » How To Organize Your Kitchen: Declutter Guide

 Counter clutter is probably the biggest cause of overwhelm in the kitchen space.
 Keeping counters clear can produce a more useful, organized, and efficient workspace and make your kitchen feel more spacious and inviting.

-So, what is a good rule for keeping objects for the countertops?
+So, what is a good rule for keeping objects on the countertops?
 Only keep the essentials.
 These can be items you use on an everyday basis or that you love the look of, such as your coffee maker or espresso machine, or a few practical items that look decorative, too.

 Take a hard look at your small kitchen appliances, as they can consume significant countertop space.
 Some are indispensable, while others merely clutter countertops or cupboards.